rockamorales/OCP_notes/notes.md

       return comp != 0 ? comp: person.age - this.age;
     }
   ```
+  ccccccc
   ## Comparator Interface
   * The Comparator interface imposes a total ordering on objects in a collection or array
   * The Comparator interface has only one abstract method:
     ``` java
       int compare(T object1, T object2);
     ```
   * An instance of a Comparator implementation class can be used to control the order of elements in a collection or Array
   * The behavior of the compare and equals method should be consistent

   ## Comparable vs Comparator
   * Both Comparable and Comparator are comparison functions comparing objects of the same type
   * Comparable is internal to objects in comparison, while Comparator is external
   **Scenarios where comparator is better than Comparable**
     * You don't have control over the source code of the class whose instances are compared
     * You want to compare objects in different ways

 # Collections, Streams and Filters
   ## Predicate
    * In programming, a predicatet is an expression that evaluates to a boolean value
    * The Java SE 8 API defines a functional interface, named _Predicate_, often used for filtering operations; this interface has a single abstract method:
    ``` java